darkwaterio/bob/README.md

 ##Repository Layout

 - hardware - contains three directories
-  - stl contains the 3D printed part files
+  - stl contains the 3D printed parts files
   - svg contains the laser cutting files - you may need to alter the outside widths of circles based on the kerf of your cutter
   - pcb contains the eagle files for the power board and the processing board.
 The processing board is designed for use with the Spark Core.
 Some tweaks may be needed for the Spark Photon but you *should* be able to use the same board.
-- firmware - contains the firmware for the demonstration version of Bob, this accepts commands over the Spark / Bob cloud and performs functions based on that (flashing lights / diving for x seconds) - it doesn't contain depth based functionality (other than reporting) as the tank we used for only a meter deep :)
+- firmware - contains the firmware for the demonstration version of Bob, this accepts commands over the Spark / Bob cloud and performs functions based on that (flashing lights / diving for x seconds) - it doesn't contain depth based functionality (other than reporting) as the tank we used was only a meter deep :)

 ##Preliminary Bill of Materials